 Table 1.
-Table 1.
-Financial Assistance and other benefitsto the community (average percent of total expense)
+Financial Assistance and other benefits to thecommunity (average percent of total expense)

 Table 1 shows a snapshot of the benefits tax-exempt hospitals provide to their communities.
-In 2016, these hospitals and health systems reported total community benefits of 13.7 percent of their total hospital expenses, half of which resulted from expenditures for financial assistance for patients and absorbing losses from Medicaid and other means-tested government program underpayments.
+In 2017, these hospitals and health systems reported total community benefits of over \$100 billion, or 13.8 percent of total expenses, half of which resulted from expenditures for financial assistance for patients and absorbing losses from Medicaid and other means-tested government program underpayments.